 Because SAM is first a child welfare database, we generally recommend looking at your family and child programs first.
 Better tools for recruiting and preparing families for placement is why most agencies are drawn to SAM.
-Putting those in place will allow the team more presence for other activities.
+Putting those tools in place will allow your team more presence for other activities.

 These are important conversations with your team as you move forward with SAM.

 2) Layout the programs that will be added to SAM.

 Write out your programs using vocabulary your agency uses to describe each.
 Do those programs extend to just families or do you have services for children and birth families and others that connect with each other or should they be considered separately?

 In SAM, you can setup workflows and systems for all main entities: Families, children and birth families.
 This is because users don't interact with or require the same tasks of children as families, so their process in SAM will be different.

 Once the programs are clearly established, prioritize them and select which will get the efforts of your admin's time to setup first, second, etc.